Dynamic Symmetric Point Tracking: Tackling Non-ideal Reference in Analog In-memory Training: Introduction

 \subsection{Our contributions}

 We summarize the contributions of this paper as follows:

 \begin{enumerate}[topsep=0.em] \itemsep-0.1em \item [\bf C1)] We provide the first theoretical complexity analysis of the standard ZS algorithm for SP estimation \citep{kim2019zero}.
-Crucially, we prove that the pulse count required for accurate estimation scales inversely with device update granularity $\mathcal{O}(\Delta w_{\min}^{-1})$.
-This reveals a fundamental efficiency limit: as hardware becomes more precise, static SP estimation becomes prohibitively expensive, motivating the need for dynamic tracking.
+Crucially, we prove that the pulse count required for accurate estimation scales with the inverse device update granularity $\mathcal{O}(\Delta w_{\min}^{-1})$.
+This reveals a fundamental \textbf{device dilemma}: as hardware becomes more precise, static SP estimation becomes more expensive, motivating the need for dynamic tracking.

 \item [\bf C2)] We propose a novel ResIdual learning with Dynamic symmEtric point tRacking (RIDER) algorithm that jointly performs SP tracking and model training on the analog devices.
 We proved that the proposed RIDER algorithm can estimate the SP during the model training with reduced pulse complexity, and achieves the same rate $\mathcal{O}(1/\sqrt{K})$ as standard SGD.

 \item [\bf C3)] Building on C2), we propose an Enhanced variant of RIDER, termed E-RIDER, that leverages the frequency theory to accelerate the SP estimation and a periodic synchronization mechanism to reduce weight programming costs, making the method feasible for energy-constrained edge implementations.